arpanmangal/consistency/data_tools/coin/PREPARING_COIN.md

 For more details, please refer to the [official website](https://coin-dataset.github.io/).
 We provide scripts with documentations.
 Before we start, please make sure that the directory is located at `$MMACTION/data_tools/coin/`.

 ### Prepare annotations
+## Download from the COIN repo:
+@arpanmangal complete this
 #First of all, run the following script to prepare annotations.
 #```shell
 #bash download_annotations.sh